Skip to content

 if not power and not latency and not throughput:

-raise ValueError(f"No logistic model rows loaded from {csv_path}")
+raise ValueError(f"No logistic model entries loaded from {base_dir}")

 return cls(power=power, latency=latency, throughput=throughput)